Preparing quasienergy states on demand: A parametric oscillator: Transient radiation from quasienergy states

 \begin{widetext} \onecolumngrid

 \end{widetext}

 We model the radiation field by a set of oscillators enumerated by subscript $k$, with quasi-continuous frequencies $\omega_k$ and with Hamiltonian $H_{\rm rad} = \sum_k \hbar\omega_k b^\dagger_k b_k$.
-We assume that the coupling of the considered oscillator to this field is bilinear in the ladder operators of the oscillator and the radiation, $H_i = \sum_k \mu_k (b_k+b_k^\dagger) (a+a^\dagger )$, where $\mu_k$ are the coupling parameters.
+We assume that the coupling of the considered oscillator to this field is bilinear in the ladder operators of the oscillator and the radiation, $H_i = \sum_k \xi_k (b_k+b_k^\dagger) (a+a^\dagger )$, where $\xi_k$ are the coupling parameters.
 The total Hamiltonian is $H_{\rm total} = H_0 + H_{\rm rad} + H_{i}$.
 Operator $H_0$ is the Hamiltonian of the oscillator and the non-radiative thermal reservoir to which the oscillator is coupled.
-We assume that this reservoir and the radiation field are at the same temperature, which in what follows we assume to be sufficiently low, $k_BT\ll \hbar\omega_0$.
-The coupling to the reservoir leads to relaxation of the oscillator, which we will characterize by the relaxation rate $\Gamma$, cf. Eq.~(\ref{eq:master_equation}).
+We assume that this reservoir and the radiation field are at the same temperature, which we assume to be sufficiently low, $k_BT\ll \hbar\omega_0$.
+The coupling to the reservoir leads to relaxation of the oscillator with typical relaxation rate $\Gamma$, cf. Eq.~(\ref{eq:master_equation}).\footnote{The oscillator is characterized also by a much longer rate, which is related to the dissipation-induced transitions between the wells in Fig.~1.}

 If the coupling to the radiation field is weak, it can be considered as a perturbation to the non-radiative dynamics.
 The power of the radiation emitted into a spectral range $d\Omega$ around frequency $\Omega$ is given by the change of the energy of the radiation field in this interval per unit time $W(\Omega,t)d\Omega = \frac{d}{dt} \sum_k \delta(\omega_k-\Omega) d\Omega\langle \hbar \omega_k b_k^\dagger b_k \rangle$.
-To the lowest order in the coupling strength $\mu_k$, we have in the resonant region where $\Omega$ is close to $\omega_F/2$ \cite{Dykman1975}
+To the lowest order in the coupling strength $\xi_k$, we have in the resonant region where $\Omega$ is close to $\omega_F/2$ \cite{Dykman1975}

-where $\mu^2(\Omega) = \hbar^{-1}\sum_k|\mu_k|^2\delta(\Omega-\omega_k)$.
+where $\xi^2(\Omega) = \hbar^{-1}\sum_k|\xi_k|^2\delta(\Omega-\omega_k)$.

-In Eq.~(\ref{eq:transient_power}) we assumed that the coupling to the radiation is switched on at time $t_0$; $\rho_0(t_0)$ is the density matrix of the oscillator and the non-radiative environment, it is independent of the state of the radiation.
-Equation~(\ref{eq:transient_power}) is written in the rotating frame; the transition to this frame is performed by the operator $U(t-t_0)=\exp[-i\omega_F(t-t_0)a^\dagger a/2]$.
+In deriving Eq.~(\ref{eq:transient_power}) we assumed that the coupling to the radiation is switched on at time $t_0$; $\rho_0(t_0)$ is the density matrix of the oscillator and the non-radiative environment.
+Equation~(\ref{eq:transient_power}) is written in the rotating frame used above to find the quasienergy states of the oscillator, with the time counted off from $t_0$.